intellifi-nl/webapi-doc/README.md

 Antenna
 -------

-Spots always contain multiple antennas.
+A Spots contains one or more antennas, you may also connect external antennas to a Spot.
 You can use this resource to query all the antennas avaialble in your system.
-You may let a single antenna report to another location.
-By default this is off.
-Doing so effectively allows you to use a zone.
+You may let a single antenna report to location (off by default).
+Doing so effectively defines an extra zone, or virtual spot.

-* spot_id
+* antenna_id: The unique id of the antenna.
+* spot_id: To which Spot is the antenna connected?
 * antenna_number: Number starting at 1, for smart antennas we are probably going to have some unique number.
+* is_internal: Boolean indicating if this is an internal er external antenna.
 * report_location: By default null, may be set to a higher number.

 You don't add a label or location here as well.
 You define it in the location that the antenna reports to.